AKQA: History

 WPP acquired a majority stake in the agency in 2012, buying out General Atlantic and taking part of the shares that had been owned by AKQA's management.
 The total company valuation based on the deal was $540 million.
 At the time, there had been a trend of marketing holding companies purchasing digital agencies, and AKQA had been considered the largest digital agency that was still independent.
 AKQA became an autonomous subsidiary of WPP, with Ahmed as its CEO and Bedecarré as chairman.
 According to the Financial Times, by the time of WPP's acquisition, AKQA had been named "agency of the year" 19 times, and it had received five Cannes Lions awards within the previous year.

 The firm received the Queen's Awards for Enterprise in 2014, in the "Innovation" category for "consistent contribution and outstanding achievement".

+In November 2014, James Hilton stepped down as Chief Creative Officer of AKQA after creatively leading the company for 20 years.

 The following year, the agency won four gold Cannes Lions and had received the most awards of any other UK digital agency at Cannes Lions International Festival of Creativity 2015.

-In November 2020, WPP announced that Grey Group would be merged with AKQA, as part of the holding company's efforts to consolidate its agencies.
-The AKQA and Grey brands continued to exist separately, and WPP said it planned to combine the companies over time into one resulting agency named AKQA Group.
-The two agencies had approximately 6,000 employees in 50 countries, and had received a total of around 600 Cannes Lions awards since 2010.
+In November 2020, WPP consolidated its agency portfolio by merging Grey Group with AKQA, forming AKQA Group while retaining the AKQA and Grey brands as distinct entities.
+The combined businesses employed approximately 6,000 people across 50 countries and had collectively received around 600 Cannes Lions awards since 2010.

+In October 2024, Ajaz Ahmed stepped down as Chief Executive Officer of AKQA Group, 30 years after founding the company.
+The following year, WPP announced that Grey would separate from AKQA and realign under the Ogilvy Group, ending the five-year integration while retaining the Grey brand.

+Baiju Shah, formerly Chief Strategy Officer at Accenture Song, was appointed Chief Executive Officer in July 2025.